magenta-aps/osdatascanner/docs/installation.md

 # Installation

-OS2datascanner is composed of many services.
+OSdatascanner is composed of many services.
 Each service is packaged in Docker and can be run with any container orchestration system, such as `docker-compose`.
 For general information on using Docker and `docker-compose`, please refer to [the official Docker documentation](https://docs.docker.com/).